There’s something about the phrase “small but mighty.”

 I’ve mentioned this before.
 And sadly, it’s an issue with all Epson ColorWorks printers.

 There’s no design software that comes with your inkjet printer.
-You’ll be able to set up the printer with the printer driver on the Epson website but that’s all.
+You’ll be able to set up the printer with the printer driver that’s offered on the Epson website.

-First you’ll have to remove it from the rear compartment and reattach it inside the printer where the label roll goes.
-Switching back to using roll labels requires you to remove the feed guide and reattach it back behind the printer.
+Remove the plastic paper feed from the rear compartment and reattach it inside the printer where the label roll goes.
+Changed your mind and want to revert back to rolls?
+Easy!
+Simply remove the feed guide and reattach it back behind the printer.

-Another factor is the platen shutters.
-These are 10 slots on the inside door of the printer (5 on each side) that must be opened or closed depending on the width of your labels.
+Now say you want to switch inkjet label sizes.
+Inside the C4000 are platen shutters – 10 slots on the inside door of the printer (5 on each side) that must be opened or closed depending on the width of your labels.
 Sensors underneath detect the labels and must match the size correctly.

 For example, if your labels are 4 inches wide (or around 112 mm), you’ll need to open all of the shutters.
 If your labels are 2.5 inches wide (around 63 mm), you’ll only open four of the shutters.

-And if you’re unsure how to navigate this, there’s a label on top of the printer with images detailing the open/close process for each label width.
+And if you’re unsure how to navigate this, don’t worry!
+There’s a label on top of the printer with images detailing the open/close process for each label width.

 Printer Specifications